-- implementing the strategic objectives set by the Board; - operating within the risk parameters set by the Board; - · operational and business management of the Company; - managing the Company's reputation and operating performance in accordance parameters set by the Board; - · day-to-day running of the Company; - providing the Board with accurate, timely and clear information to enable the Board to perform its responsibilities; and - approving capital expenditure (except acquisitions) within delegated authority levels.
+- implementing the strategic objectives set by the Board; - · operating within the risk parameters set by the Board; - operational and business management of the Company; - managing the Company's reputation and operating performance in accordance parameters set by the Board; - · day-to-day running of the Company; - providing the Board with accurate, timely and clear information to enable the Board to perform its responsibilities; and - approving capital expenditure (except acquisitions) within delegated authority levels. - the Board charter sets out the roles and responsibilities of the chair of the Board.
+The chair is responsible for leading the Board, facilitating the effective contribution of all directors and promoting constructive and respectful relations between directors and between the Board and management.
+The chair is also responsible for approving Board agendas and ensuring that adequate time is available for discussion of all agenda items, including strategic issues. - Directors may seek independent professional advice at the expense of the Company, should they consider it necessary to enable them to discharge their responsibilities as directors. - the Board regularly reviews the division of functions between the Board and management to ensure it meets the needs of the Company.

-- (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and - (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
+- (a) undertake appropriate checks before appointing a person, a director or senior executive, or putting someone forward to security holders as a candidate for election, as a director; and - (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.

-Before appointing a director, or putting forward to shareholders a director for appointment, the Company undertakes comprehensive reference checks.
+Before appointing a director or senior executive, or putting forward to shareholders a director for appointment, the Company undertakes comprehensive reference checks.
 Directors are required to declare each year that they have not been disqualified from holding the office of director by the Australian Securities and Investments Commission ('ASIC').